-Robert S. Mason is a Senior Managing Director of IGI, with more than 20 years of experience conducting complex fact-finding investigations.
+Robert S. Mason is an Executive Vice President of IGI, with more than 20 years of experience conducting complex fact-finding investigations.
 He has managed major cases involving contests for corporate control, competitive intelligence collection, and corporate internal investigations.
 Before joining IGI, Mason was a foreign affairs researcher at the Library of Congress in Washington, D.C. and an intelligence analyst producing studies for U.S. Department of Defense agencies.

 Mason was a principal investigator in IGI’s 1992 internal probe of the United Way of America (UWA), conducted on behalf of the national charity’s Board of Trustees, which set a new benchmark for independent internal investigations.
 He testified as a government witness in the 1995 trial in which the former president of UWA and his associates were convicted of federal fraud charges.